fmalk/codeigniter-phpunit/README.md

 codeigniter-phpunit
 ===================

 This project is a simple hack to make CodeIgniter 2.1.x work seamlessly with PHPUnit 3.7.
-It aims to provide a way to use PHPUnit standard methodologies for automating tests with CodeIgniter framework, which is notoriously test-unfriendly.
+It aims to provide a way to use PHPUnit's standard methodologies for automating tests with CodeIgniter framework, which is notoriously test-unfriendly.

 Start Testing
 -------------

 The files provided here can just be overwritten on top of an existing, vanilla CI application.
 PHPUnit's `phpunit.xml` will sit besides your application's `index.php`, and hacked CI's *system/core* files should overwrite the vanilla CI ones.

 After that, just put your own tests in *application/tests* folder.
-A `CITest.php` file is provided as an util class, to be used instead of *PHPUnit_Framework_TestCase*, but you can use PHPUnit's standard classes as well.
+A `CITest.php` file is provided as an util class, to be used instead of `PHPUnit_Framework_TestCase`, but you can use PHPUnit's standard classes as well.

 As an example, a unit test for CI's Email helper would be as follows: